 Turn tax season into outreach time

 Setting up a tax clinic at your church is a good way to help your congregation and to draw community members inside your facility.
-Your church can serve as a center of relief as the April 15 Internal Revenue Service deadline approaches.
+Your church can serve as a center of relief as the filing deadline approaches.

 A tax clinic requires planning, preparation and implementation.
 Tax clinics can take many shapes.
 You might enlist the services of members who are trained tax preparers.
 You could also invite a local accounting firm to provide or sponsor a clinic at your church.
 Trained volunteers can also staff the clinic.

 Please note that professional tax preparers should provide their services for free during the clinic.
 The congregation must ensure it does not violate tax laws by allowing a profit-making business to operate within the church.
 Churches also should be cautious if a company or professional preparer solicits business through the clinic.